n-poulsen/GranADA/README.md

 * December 8th: Finish step 2 and 3 in the structure
 * Starting December 9th: Start working on the data story

+# Milestone 3

+The plan we set up for the data story after milestone 2 was altered.
+We discovered many interesting facts about certain types of food and how they were affected by globalization.
+Therefore, we followed up on that and rearranged the structure to look like the following:

+1. **Introduction: Food Globlization**
+  * How has trade changed between 1993 and 2016?
+  * Are there any patterns that stand out?
+  * Identify trade giants

+2. **Soy: animal feed**
+  * China : the main importer of soybeans in the world
+  * What are soybeans used for in
+  * The rise of Brazil as one of the biggest exporters of soybeans
+  * Soybean production part of the reasons behind deforestation in the Amazon (**Social good**)

+3. **Sesame seeds: small producers**
+  * Imports of sesame seeds in the world : the surge in imports from Africa to China
+  * What is the reason behind this increase? (**Social good**)

+4. **Avocados: government bans**
+  * USA/Mexico trade relations with the introduction of NAFTA
+  *

+5. **Quinoa: consumer demand**
+  * Worldwide boom

+# Individual contributions

+1. Paula Sànchez López:
+  *
+  *

+2. Emanuel Vasquez:
+  *
+  *

+3. Niels Poulsen:

+4. Yann Yasser Haddad:
+  *